|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 15: Tallinn Sites and Midsummer's Eve (Midsummer Eve on June departures only.)

 Today we have a walking tour of the Old Town of Tallinn including Toompea Hill with a magnificent view of the Old Town and the Baltic Sea, Toompea Castle, Alexander Nevsky Cathedral, the Dome Church, the Guild Houses of this Hanseatic city and the Great Coastal Gate.
-Later we tour greater Tallinn by bus including Kadriorg Palace and Park, where Peter the Great established an estate and public park in the early 1700s.
+Later we tour greater Tallinn by bus passing by Kadriorg Palace and Park, where Peter the Great established an estate and public park in the early 1700s.

 Day 16: Lahemaa National Park